Ruby on Rails with Nginx on Debian 7 (Wheezy)

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 Ruby on Rails is a popular rapid development web framework that allows web designers and developers to implement fully featured dynamic web applications using the Ruby programming language.
 This guide describes the required process for deploying Ruby on Rails with Passenger and the Nginx web server on Debian 7 (Wheezy).
-For the purposes of this tutorial, it is assumed that you’ve followed the steps outlined in our getting started guide, that your system is up to date, and that you’ve logged into your Linode as root via SSH.
+For the purposes of this tutorial, it is assumed that you’ve followed the steps outlined in our Setting Up and Securing a Compute Instance, that your system is up to date, and that you’ve logged into your Linode as root via SSH.

 Set the Hostname